gnosisguild/zodiac-modifier-delay/docs/setup_guide.md

 ## Monitoring your module

-For the delay module to be effective, it is important to know which itmems are in queue.
+For the delay module to be effective, it is important to know which items are in queue.
 To make sure that all the involved stakeholders can react in a timely manner, the events emitted by the delay-module contract should be monitored.
 Each time a new transaction is added the contract will emit a `TransactionAdded` event with the following parameters:
 ```
 event TransactionAdded(
   uint indexed queueNonce, // the transactions place in the queue